robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-06/1/Activities/02_Compound_Commands/Unsolved/Readme.md

 1. Create a research directory and copy all system logs along with the `shadow`, `passwd`, and `hosts` files in one long command.

-2. Create a list of all executable files in the home folder and save it to a text file in the research folder with one long command.
+2. Create a list of all files with `777` permission in the `/home` folder and save it to a text file in the research folder with one long command.

-3. Create a list of the 10 most active processes.
+3. Create a list of the 10 most memory intensive processes.
 The list should only contain the `USER`, `PID`, `%CPU`, `%MEM` and `COMMAND`.
 Save this list to a text file in your research directory with one long command.

 #### Bonus